-Menu item Description Top Albums A listing of the most popular Albums across all users within this service.
-You might like A list of recommended Albums calculated using the user's listening habits and rating activity.
-Just released A list of albums that have recently been released.
-Top [Genre] Gives access to the most popular Albums for this • MusicStation service broken down by genre.
+Menu item Description Top Albums You might like Just released A listing of the most popular Albums across all users within this service.
+A list of recommended Albums calculated using the user's listening habits and rating activity.
+A list of albums that have recently been released.
+Top [Genre] Gives access to the most popular Albums for this MusicStation service broken down by genre.
 The list of options will include the top 5 most popular genres for the service